Alert Triggers for UBA Detection Rules and Basic Detection Rules

 The functions of these features remains the same.
 These terminology changes will be implemented throughout the documentation and in InsightIDR.

-You can configure an Alert Trigger to automatically initiate a workflow in response to a security incident.
-Automated Alert Triggers help you mitigate and resolve issues quickly, saving you time.
-Alert Triggers can only be configured for User Behavior Analytics detection rules and basic detection rules (formerly known as custom alerts).
+You can configure a trigger to automatically initiate a workflow in response to a security incident.
+Automated triggers help you mitigate and resolve issues quickly, saving you time.
+Triggers can only be configured for legacy detection rules and basic detection rules (formerly known as custom alerts).
 To automate ABA detection rules, read how to get started with ABA automation.

-If you haven’t already, make sure that you have installed and activated an orchestrator before starting the Alert Trigger configuration process.
-Alert Triggers are designed to initiate automation workflows, so an active orchestrator must be present at the time of configuration.
+If you haven’t already, make sure that you have installed and activated an orchestrator before starting the trigger configuration process.
+Triggers are designed to initiate automation workflows, so an active orchestrator must be present at the time of configuration.

 If you already have installed and activated an orchestrator in your environment, proceed to the next section.

-Alert Triggers rely on investigations that InsightIDR creates in response to user actions on your network.
-InsightIDR determines whether or not to create these investigations for each action according to the options specified in your settings for User Behavior Analytics detection rules and basic detection rules.
-Before you configure an Alert Trigger, verify that all desired UBA detection rules and basic detection rules for which you want to run a workflow are set to Creates Investigations to ensure that InsightIDR creates an investigation when they occur.
+Triggers rely on investigations that InsightIDR creates in response to user actions on your network.
+InsightIDR determines whether or not to create these investigations for each action according to the options specified in your settings for legacy detection rules and basic detection rules.
+Before you configure a trigger, verify that all desired legacy detection rules and basic detection rules for which you want to run a workflow are set to Creates Investigations to ensure that InsightIDR creates an investigation when they occur.

 NOTE

-To verify that your UBA detection rules are set to Creates Investigations:
+To verify that your legacy detection rules are set to Creates Investigations:

 1. Sign in to InsightIDR.

-2. On the left menu, select Detection Rules > User Behavior Analytics tab.
+2. On the left menu, select Detection Rules > Legacy UBA Detection Rules tab.

 4. If you made any changes, click Save when finished.

-Now that you’ve verified that your alert types are set to generate investigations, you’re ready to create your first Alert Trigger.
+Now that you’ve verified that your detection rules are set to generate investigations, you’re ready to create your first trigger.

-1. Click the Automation tab on your left menu.
-The “Automation” screen displays.
+1. Click the Automation tab on the InsightIDR left menu.
+The Automation screen displays.

 4. Select an action category from the dropdown list.
 This allows you to focus your list of selectable workflows according to the kind of action that you want to take.
 Click Continue.